tjtelan/tjtelan.github.io/content/blog/building-a-unix-shell-in-rust-part-2.md

    = note: type annotations or generic parameter binding required
 ```

-I’m lazy, and I didn’t look into how to explicitly reference the type.
+I'm lazy, and I didn't look into how to explicitly reference the type.

 This did work.